Reviewing FIGS (FIGS) & Its Competitors

 |2.50

-FIGS currently has a consensus target price of $26.23, suggesting a potential upside of 194.73%.
-As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 60.12%.
-Given FIGS’s stronger consensus rating and higher possible upside, equities research analysts clearly believe FIGS is more favorable than its rivals.
+FIGS currently has a consensus target price of $26.23, suggesting a potential upside of 196.39%.
+As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 50.80%.
+Given FIGS’s stronger consensus rating and higher possible upside, equities analysts clearly believe FIGS is more favorable than its rivals.

 Profitability